towersvault/shinpokered/README.md

 - Fixed an invalid apostrophe
 - Fixed gift pokemon not having above-average DVs if sent to the box
 - Added spaceworld-style trainer back sprites for consistency with the spaceworld 'mon back sprites
+- Fixed a grass tile in the Forest tileset not counting for encouner generation

 #Bugfixes: